 Snag a Huge Cocktail: Looking for a place to buy one of those huge frozen cocktails you’ve seen people lugging around on the Strip?

 Numb, a bar found at the front of Harrah’s casino floor, sells a 64 oz. monster that will not only get you buzzing but will assist in beating the heat.

-Dueling Pianos: The Piano Bar hosts a free dueling piano show on Friday and Saturday nights from 9 pm – 2 am.
+Dueling Pianos: The Piano Bar hosts a free dueling piano show nightly from 9 pm – 2 am.
 Stop by early to grab a seat and sing along with twin sisters Kim and Tamara Pinegar.

-Grab a Drink at Carnival Court: An outdoor bar nestled between Harrah’s and LINQ, Carnival Court is beloved for flair bartending and live music from bands like The District, the Whip Its, and more.
-Better yet, no cover charge is required, even during live entertainment.
-Stop in for a drink or 8 and enjoy an upbeat, party atmosphere.
+Grab a Drink at Carnaval Court: An outdoor bar nestled between Harrah’s and LINQ, Carnaval Court is beloved for flair bartending and live music from bands like The District, the Whip Its, and more.

 Things To Do Near Harrah’s

-Obviously, given the resort’s location, there are plenty of things to do near Harrah’s.
-For more inspiration, check out our resort by resort breakdown of things to do on the Strip.
+For more inspiration, check out my resort by resort breakdown of things to do on the Strip.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.